MichelleBritton/michellebrittonhypnotherapy/README.md

 Suggestions:

-- The document uses <meta http-equiv="refresh">.
-Users do not expect a page to refresh automatically and doing so will move focus back to the top of the page.
+- The document uses ```<meta http-equiv="refresh">```  Users do not expect a page to refresh automatically and doing so will move focus back to the top of the page.
 I felt that as the page does not refresh, but redirects back to the home page, and there is a message indicating to the user that this is its intention, that it was ok to leave this as it is.

 Initial and final testing for Mobile Form Submission page